misahub2023/META-EEG-CHBMIT-and-SIENA/README.md

 - **`CHB-MIT DB timestamp.csv`**: CSV file containing the time stamps for ictal, pre-ictal, post-ictal, peri-ictal, and non-seizure segments.
 - **`Siena DB timestamp.csv`**: CSV file containing the time stamps for ictal, pre-ictal, post-ictal, peri-ictal, and non-seizure segments.

-## Acknowledgement
-The idea of the dataset was developed by Dr. Palak Handa, Ms. Esha Gupta and executed by Ms. Muskan Gupta.
-Authors are thankful to Ms. Manya Joshi for helping in the development of the GitHub repository.

 ## References
    - **BibTeX**: